 Our Story

 Unfortunately, Patrick and his parents, Mike and Terri discovered the ugly truth about the job market for adults with intellectual and developmental disabilities (IDD).
 Despite a low unemployment rate for most workers, the unemployment rate for adults with IDD is ridiculously high.
-Employers were very hesitant to hire a hardworking and motivated worker like Patrick because they thought the little extra help he would need might be mildly disruptive to business.

 For years, the Fitzgerald family prayed for a way to share the joy they experienced through Patrick and in serving others.
 Their prayers would be answered by the patron saint of caregivers, Brother André Bessette.
 Brother André also struggled to find employment in his youth because of his sickness and frailty but when given a chance went on to perform miracles.